lucduempelmann/thorlabs_lcc2415/README.md

 Connect a Thorlabs LCC2415 to your computer.

 Run test_LCC.py directly in the folder.
-This will perform several functions of the control_LCC.py script, such as automatically connecting to the LCC2415, set wavelength, get retardance, set retardance, etc.
+This will perform several functions of the control_LCC.py module, such as automatically connecting to the LCC2415, set wavelength, get retardance, set retardance, etc.

 **Information on Usage**

 Two different LCC2415 were used without any issues. control_LCC.py includes the most important functions, adapted from the C++ code (see LCC2415_Api.h) provided by Thorlabs (see reference).
 More functions can be included.
-To my knowledge the script is not directly compatible to other LC retarders.
+To my knowledge the module is not directly compatible to other LC retarders.

 **Known Issue**